Honeyman-Applications/commandline_or_gui_windows/README.md

 int main(int argc, char *argv[])
 {

-  // call to function that will hide the console, or set the flag to hide the gui H_hideWindowOnStart(std::move(GetCommandLineArguments()), "-a");
+  // call to app that will hide the console, or set the flag to hide the gui
+  // H_hideWindowOnStart(std::move(GetCommandLineArguments()), "-a");
+  H_hideWindowOnStart(std::vector<std::string>(argv, argv + argc), "-a"); // convert to vector, don't use GetCommandLineArguments unless using utf-8

   // Initialize COM, so that it is available for use in the library and/or
   // plugins.